gnani-ai/API-service/README.md

-## Welcome to GNANI API Service
+## Welcome to GNANI Api Service

 Use our Api to convert your Speech to Text

-Here is a quick set-up guide to integrate Gnani speech API into your system.
+Here is a quick set-up guide to integrate Gnani speech Api into your system.

 Gnani speech Api supports multiple languages:
 - Kannada